 Matthew R. Simpson

 Matt Simpson is a partner in the firm's Atlanta office.
-He represents management in all areas of labor and employment law in state and federal courts as well as before state and federal agencies, including the Equal Employment Opportunity Commission (EEOC) and the United States Department of Labor (USDOL).
+He represents management in all areas of labor and employment law in state and federal courts as well as before state and federal agencies, including the United States Department of Labor (USDOL) and the Equal Employment Opportunity Commission (EEOC).
 Matt has extensive experience defending class and collective actions under the Fair Labor Standards Act (FLSA) and Fair Credit Reporting Act (FCRA).

 A significant portion of his practice focuses on wage and hour law, emphasizing issues relating to minimum wage, overtime, timekeeping, and garnishments.
 He also represents employers in discrimination and harassment claims, and counsels clients regarding day-to-day employment and wage-hour issues.